-The Pediatric Medical Psychology Program at Johns Hopkins is expecting openings for a 1-year postdoctoral fellowship.
+The Pediatric Medical Psychology Program at Johns Hopkins is expecting openings for a 1-year postdoctoral fellowship (application process).
 US News and World Report has rated Johns Hopkins Hospital as the #1 hospital 22 times (including 21 years in a row, 1991-2011).
-Within the Department of Psychiatry and Behavioral Sciences, the Division of Child and Adolescent Psychiatry offers a one-year postdoctoral fellowship designed to provide supervised experiences in Child Clinical and Pediatric Psychology.
-Approximately 85% of previous fellows acquired initial positions as faculty or staff at Johns Hopkins or other academic medical centers; approximately 70% are currently in academic settings.
-Moreover, many faculty and staff psychologists have developed programmatic initiatives within Johns Hopkins (e.g., multidisciplinary teams with pediatric medical subspecialties, child clinical specialty programs) and have developed similar programs elsewhere.
+Within the Department of Psychiatry & Behavioral Sciences, the Division of Child and Adolescent Psychiatry offers a one-year postdoctoral fellowship designed to provide supervised experiences in Pediatric Psychology and Child Clinical Psychology.
+Nearly 90% of previous fellows acquired initial positions as faculty or staff at Johns Hopkins or other academic medical centers; approximately 75% are currently in academic settings.
+Moreover, many faculty and staff psychologists have developed programmatic initiatives within Johns Hopkins (e.g., multidisciplinary teams with pediatric medical subspecialties, child clinical specialty programs) or have developed similar programs elsewhere.
 While the focus of our fellowship is clinical, all fellows will be involved in research as well.
-Divisional research opportunities emphasize topics within developmental psychopathology (e.g., ADHD, emotion regulation, health risk behavior) and pediatric psychology (e.g., coping with chronic illness, adjustment following injury).
+Divisional research opportunities emphasize topics within pediatric psychology (e.g., coping with chronic illness, adjustment following injury, psychological profiles of youth with specific medical problems) and developmental psychopathology (e.g., predictors of pediatric suicidal behavior, emotion regulation).
 Didactic training includes weekly Grand Rounds and research conferences offered by the Department of Psychiatry and Behavioral Sciences; in addition, there are weekly divisional research and clinical seminars provided.

 The clinical focus of the fellowship includes consultation, assessment, and treatment services provided to clinically impaired youth who are served by our inpatient, day hospital, and outpatient programs.
-We work with youth as part of our clinical child psychology clinics as well as pediatric behavioral medicine through our medical subspecialty clinics.
+We provide pediatric behavioral medicine services through integrated medical subspecialty clinics and as part of our outpatient child clinical/pediatric psychology clinic.
 We serve a diverse population of families from urban, suburban, and rural settings, range of SES, range of ethnic diversity, developmental stage (infant-young adult), referral concerns, and disease presentation.

 The minimum stipend for an entry-level position is $47,484 plus health insurance (based on NIH guidelines; the exact stipend may be adjusted for cost of living increases).
 The fellow is afforded 2 weeks of vacation; additional time is provided for sick leave and to attend at least one professional conference.
 Fellows may be invited to stay a second year based upon performance and mutual agreement.